 Progress has been reported in the work of Fromager and coworkers [74].
-They presented the generalized adiabatic connection to ensembles where the ensemble density is fixed along the adiabatic connection path, and both interaction strength and ensemble weights are varied.
-In their work, which set the ground for a rigorous multideterminant treatment at the DFT level, they are showing that not only EWn should be kept linear with the ensemble weights, but also each of its components.
+They presented the generalized adiabatic connection to ensembles in which the ensemble density is fixed along the adiabatic connection path, and both interaction strength and ensemble weights are varied.
+In their work, which set the ground for a rigorous multideterminant treatment at the DFT level, they showed that not only EWn should be kept linear with the ensemble weights, but also each of its components should be kept linear.